chris-0111/Azure-X/README.md

 COMMON ISSUES:
 1. Cant download, virus dected.
-This is a false postive it is because of the dll, many other will say teh same thing, all other exploits are also flagged.
+This is a false postive it is because of the dll, many other will say the same thing, all other exploits are also flagged.
 2. If you find any other bugs, feel free to submit a commit request.

 IF AZURE X DOES NOT INJECT PLEASE WAIT UNTILL IT IS UPDATED AND REINSTALL IT FROM THIS GITHUB!   ( https://github.com/ChristopherPlayzYT/Azure-X )